xhfei1224/BSTT/BSTT/README.md

 # BSTT
-A Bayesian Spatial-Temporal Transformer for Sleep Staging Please use python rtn_laplace.py to run the model
+A Bayesian Spatial-Temporal Transformer for Sleep Staging.

+Please use python rtn_laplace.py to run the model.